preslavmihaylov/nand2tetris/README.md

 # nand2tetris
-This repository consists of a set of projects based on the original nand2tetris course: http://www.nand2tetris.org/
+This repository consists of a set of projects based on the original nand2tetris course: http://www.nand2tetris.org/ The aim of these projects is to implement a full scale 16 bit computer along with essential software (OS, assembler, compiler...) from scratch.
+The basic building block is a NAND logic gate and it is used to further create more complex logic gates up to a read 16 bit processor and an assembler for the processor instruction set architecture.
+It continues with software-related projects such as an assembler, a virtual machine, a compiler and an OS.
+The final task of this course, is to create a game on the programming language you built yourself, running on the computer, which is your deed as well.

 The included projects are:
 ## Hack Computer